A reel big fish - Dalhousie Gazette

 As we all climb onto the boat, we are given a welcome spiel with a few key points of safety: what to do in case someone falls into the water, what happens if the boat sinks, and the absolute prohibition of bananas and banana-contaminated products.

-Obviously curious as to why bananas were supposedly problematic, I ask Gaetan to explain .
+Obviously curious as to why bananas were supposedly problematic, I ask Gaetan to explain.
 “Not until 3”, he replies, “if we still haven’t caught something by 3 o’clock, we will start doing body searches for bananas”.

 We set off for the sea as tones of orange and yellow start filling the sky.
 When the Nova Scotian coast was barely visible on the horizon, we stop to let ourselves drift to an area where an underwater structure is present.
 Bottom structures stretching vertically create currents around them, where nutrients accumulate and as a result, so do fish.
 The presence of higher concentrations of food meant an increased likelihood of stumbling upon a hungry shark.